The Two-Parameter Brane Sigma-Model and Extended Solutions of M-Theory: Conclusions

+To make these ideas more concrete, we briefly outline the symmetry structure that would arise in such an extension.
 The extension of supergravity to incorporate $y_{\mu\nu}$ leads to a sixty-six-dimensional theory.
-The temporal and spatial interpretation of the $y_{\mu\nu}$ coordinates are derived from the properties of the coordinates $x^\mu$, hence for a background spacetime with an $SO(1,10)$ isometry on the $x^\mu$ coordinates the $y_{\mu\nu}$ background has an $SO(10,45)$ isometry.
+The temporal and spatial interpretation of the $y_{\mu\nu}$ coordinates are derived from the properties of the coordinates $x^\mu$, hence for a background space-time with an $SO(1,10)$ isometry on the $x^\mu$ coordinates the $y_{\mu\nu}$ background has an $SO(10,45)$ isometry.
 There are no rotations of $x^\mu$ coordinates into $y_{\mu\nu}$ coordinates, so the isometries of the background space-time are $SO(1,10)\times SO(10,45)$.
 If we assume that the theory is translation invariant in both $x^\mu$ and $y_{\mu\nu}$ and carries the Lorentz symmetries $SO(1,10)$ and $SO(10,45)$ in the two sets of coordinates then we may make some initial observations about the structure of the theory.
 We adopt the commutators suggested by the canonical embedding of the $l_1$ representation into the algebra of $E_{12}$, namely,

 Under translations and rotations on the coordinates $(x^\mu,y_{\mu\nu})$ are mapped to $(x'^\mu,y'_{\mu\nu})$ according to

 where ${(Q_0)^\mu}_\nu\equiv {K^\mu}_\nu-\Omega({K^\mu}_\nu)$ and $(Q_1)^{\mu\nu\rho}\equiv R^{\mu\nu\rho}-\Omega(R^{\mu\nu\rho})$ and $\Omega$ is the temporal involution defined on $E_{11}$.
 Hence, for infinitesimal transformations, we find the action must be invariant under